ga4gh/vrs-python/README.md

 ### Prerequisites

 - Python >= 3.10
-  - _Note: Python 3.12 is required for developers contributing to VRS-Python_
+  - _Note: Python 3.12 is required for developers contributing to VRS-Python.
+The Makefile sets up a virtual environment in `venv/3.12` and expects Python to be available as `python3.12`._
 - libpq
 - postgresql